WLCB/archive/pages/Projects/metzerott_formatted.md

 "You wouldn't do that," said Louis confidently.

 "Nor the millionnaires sha'n't much longer," said Metzerott.
-"When we get the Commune,[^Commune] Louis, every man who has more than he needs&mdash;yes, and we'll cut his 'needs' down pretty close, too&mdash;will have to divide with his poor neighbors."
+"When we get the Commune, Louis, every man who has more than he needs&mdash;yes, and we'll cut his 'needs' down pretty close, too&mdash;will have to divide with his poor neighbors."

-[^Commune]: The Commune, represented most prominently for Karl Marx by the Paris Commune (March 18 - May 28, 1871), constituted a society liberated from capitalism and led by what Marx described as a "dictatorship of the proletariat."
-The Commune was an intermediate state between capitalism and the collective ownership of the means of production that exemplified communism.

 "What is &rsquo;vide?" asked Louis, who had often heard of the Commune.